Pioneer anomaly: Explanation: thermal recoil force

 Starting in 1998, there were suggestions that the thermal recoil force was underestimated, and perhaps could account for the entire anomaly.
-However, accurately accounting for thermal forces was hard, because it needed telemetry records of the spacecraft temperatures and a detailed thermal model, neither of which was available at the time.
+However, accurately accounting for thermal forces was hard, because it needed telemetry records of the spacecraft temperatures and a detailed thermal model, neither of which were available at the time.
 Furthermore, all thermal models predicted a decrease in the effect with time, which did not appear in the initial analysis.

 One by one these objections were addressed.
 Many of the old telemetry records were found, and converted to modern formats.
 This gave power consumption figures and some temperatures for parts of the spacecraft.
 Several groups built detailed thermal models, which could be checked against the known temperatures and powers, and allowed a quantitative calculation of the recoil force.
 The longer span of navigational records showed the acceleration was in fact decreasing.

 In July 2012, Slava Turyshev et al. published a paper in Physical Review Letters that explained the anomaly.
 The work explored the effect of the thermal recoil force on Pioneer 10, and concluded that "once the thermal recoil force is properly accounted for, no anomalous acceleration remains."
 Although the paper by Turyshev et al. has the most detailed analysis to date, the explanation based on thermal recoil force has the support of other independent research groups, using a variety of computational techniques.
 Examples include "thermal recoil pressure is not the cause of the Rosetta flyby anomaly but likely resolves the anomalous acceleration observed for Pioneer 10." and "It is shown that the whole anomalous acceleration can be explained by thermal effects".